 7. Roasting and Baking Veggies

 Roasting veggies is probably the easiest way to cook them.
 It’s also the way I suggest preparing a vegetable if you are worried you won’t like it.
 Roasting vegetables involves caramelizing them in a hot oven.
 The natural sugars of the veggies come out leading to a sweet, savory intense flavor that is like no other.
-Roasting is also a great method because you don’t need to be there for the cooking.
-Simply preheat the oven to 400 degrees or so, line a baking sheet with parchment paper and chop your veggies into whatever shape you want.
+Roasting is also a great method because you don’t need to be there for cooking.
+Simply preheat the oven to 400 degrees or so, line a baking sheet with parchment paper, and chop your veggies into whatever shape you want.

 Toss them in a bit of oil and season them with your favorite herbs and spices.
 Let them roast until they are tender on the inside with a crisp crust.
 You can roast any vegetable including onions, garlic, tomatoes, broccoli, potatoes, and squash.
 For detailed cooking times and temperatures, check out The Ultimate Guide to Roasting Vegetables.

 Savor the taste of roasted vegetables by making Roasted Vegetables in a Lemon-Cannellini Sauce, Green Tea Soba Noodles with Roasted Vegetables and Herbs, and Roasted Jerusalem Artichokes with Braised Garlicky Kale.